BlokasLabs/midihub-docs/docs/ai-tools.md

 On Linux, Midihub Editor currently supports manual MCP configuration only.

-Open Help -> Configure AI Tools... to view the manual stdio MCP command, the Linux-only stdio argument, and the HTTP MCP value, then paste them into your AI client's MCP configuration.
+Open Help -> Configure AI Tools... to view the Midihub MCP command, the Linux-only extra arguments, and the Midihub Oracle MCP command, then paste them into your AI client's MCP configuration.